-POLICY: MOBILE AND TELECOMMUNICATION INFRASTRUCTURE - Proposals to provide increased infrastructure in general and access to a super-fast broadband service (currently at least 30 MBPS but to include future developments at present unforeseen) and improve the mobile telecommunication network that will serve businesses and other properties within the Parish will be supported.
+POLICY INF6: MOBILE AND TELECOMMUNICATION INFRASTRUCTURE - Proposals to provide increased infrastructure in general and access to a super-fast broadband service (currently at least 30 MBPS but to include future developments at present unforeseen) and improve the mobile telecommunication network that will serve businesses and other properties within the Parish will be supported.

-This may require above ground network installations, which must be sympathetically located and designed to integrate into the landscape.
+Where above ground networks installations are required, they should be sympathetically located and designed to integrate into the landscape.